npragin/ai-club-project-management/tutorials/environment_setup_tutorial.md

 ### Getting on the ENGR Servers
 1. Navigate to [teach.engr.oregonstate.edu](https://teach.engr.oregonstate.edu/teach.php?type=want_auth)
-2. Log in to TEACH using the same credentials you would to access your email
+2. Log in to TEACH using the same credentials you would use to access your email
 3. If it fails, you do not have a TEACH account and need to create one by clicking "Create a new account (Enable your Engineering resources)"
 4. Open a terminal and run `ssh <ONID>@access.engr.oregonstate.edu`, **replacing &lt;ONID&gt; with your ONID username** (for example, mine is praginn)
 5. Enter your ONID password if prompted
-6. Select your DUO device when prompted, complete the MFA
+6. Select your DUO device when prompted, and complete the MFA
 7. You should now be able to execute commands on the ENGR servers!

 #### Verification